redhat-cip/dci-openshift-app-agent/README.md

 creating a `removed_api.txt` file that is attached to the DCI job.
 This file is listing the removed API in the upcoming OCP releases.

+### diff-jobs.txt

+The agent generates the `diff-jobs.txt` file in its post-run stage to compare the previous job of the same type regarding the components used.

 ## Development mode

 You can launch the agent from a local copy by passing the `-d` command line option: